exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 }
 ```

-'fetch' action has a short term caching, so multiple properties will be requested once without loss of performance
+The `fetch` action has short-term caching, so multiple properties will be requested once without any performance loss.
  ```java
  public class Component {
          @Hidden